 Add milk.
 Increase heat to medium high and continue to whisk until thick.
 Should coat the back of a spoon when done.
 About 5 minutes.

-Add vanilla and butter.
+Add salt, vanilla and butter.
 Let cool for 10 minutes.

 Pour into popsicle molds.
 Freeze for at least 2 hours, best overnight.